poojanoochila/soc-dashboard-siem-simulator/README.md

 This project models a simplified SOC pipeline:

-1. **Alert Ingestion** – Logs are processed and alerts are generated
+1. **Alert Ingestion** – Logs are processed, and alerts are generated
 2. **Triage** – Alerts are reviewed and prioritized
 3. **Investigation** – Basic correlation (e.g., repeated IP detection)
 4. **Response** – Alerts are assigned and resolved